na-na-hi/renget/archive/tmd2many_characters.md

 !!! note All Characters that have been planned for reoccurring encounters go here.
 These have not been rolled.
 	You can choose between these Origins: **Native, Outworlder (Voyager/Wanderer)** An example has been provided below to follow.
+The other list can be found here: [List of Secondary NPCs](https://rentry.co/tmd2many_places#secondary-list-of-npcs).
 Name | Origin | Pokémon | Occupation | Affiliation
 :----: | :----: | :----: | :----: | :----:
 [General Razor, Blade Breaker](https://rentry.co/GeneralofSteel) | Native | Bisharp | Clan Elder | Clan Hematite